Search Rhode Island Radio

 Their location and product described as braids continue in 1926 at the 1012 Eddy Street Location 6.
 It is in 1927 that we see a change to the company with it's move to 289 Thurbers Avenue, a incorporation date of 1926 with a capital of 100 shares, no par value and a president change to I J Schwed with E S Sapinsley now listed as Secretary.
 It is this listing that also is the beginning of their business being described as Wire Manufacturers.
 7 The president and address change and incoporation date change may indicate a new company or the old company being purchased.

-The 1933 listing for Crescent shows them as having moved to 75 Eagle Street 12 and continuing to be there in 1935 13
+The 1933 listing for Crescent shows them as having moved to 75 Eagle Street 12 and continuing to be there in 1935 13.
+In 1933 they were making battery cables.

 In 1942 14, 1943 15, and 1944 16

-I fond an intersting listing for Mrs Violet Coyle, one of Crescent Braid's braiders, but not the company itself.
-The leads me to believe the compnay may still have been in businees as late as 1944.
+I found an interesting listing for Mrs Violet Coyle, one of Crescent Braid's braiders, but not the company itself.
+Their location was 146 Potters Ave.

 1 Acts and Resolves passed by the General Assembly of the State of Rhode Island